ireneorichie/docs/serving/installing-logging-metrics-traces.md

 [Prometheus](https://prometheus.io/) & [Grafana](https://grafana.com/) in
 combination to monitor your installation of Knative Serving.

-This monitoring configuration gets installed by default with the Knative Serving component.
-To see if you have th
+This daemonset configuration gets installed by default during the Knative Serving component installation.

-After you install the monitoring components, you need to [create Elasticsearch Indices](#create-elasticsearch-indices) before you can start monitoring.
+If this monitoring plugin is already installed, you need to [create Elasticsearch Indices](#create-elasticsearch-indices) before you can start monitoring your Knative cluster.

-#### Installing the Elasticsearch and Kibana monitoring components
+#### Installing the Elasticsearch and Kibana monitoring plugin

-If you previously uninstalled the monitoring components, use the following steps to install the Elasticsearch, Kibana, Prometheus, and Grafana monitoring
+Use the following steps to run a daemonset that is configured to monitor your Knative cluster with Elasticsearch, Kibana, Prometheus, and Grafana:
-components:

 1. Choose a container image that meets the
    [Fluentd image requirements](fluentd/README.md#requirements).
 For example, you can use the